Pixie Van Dimple deliberates ….Consumption

 In Pixie Van Dimple and the Wrong Kind of Wind, this resulted in a very loud, smelly purple FART!!!
 (Horrified emoji!)

-We can also describe our using up of things, such as the plastic and our continual using up of Earth’s resources as over-consuming.
-We can say that our shopping habits are out of control as we over consume, and our over-consumption of food is unhealthy, particularly, fast foods.
-Let’s think about the result of all this consumption… Well, you got it, it means there is loads of WASTE.
+Let’s now think about the result of all this consumption… Well, you got it, it means there is loads of WASTE.
 UURRGGGG!
 What are we going to do with it all?
+Throw it in a (very large) BIN?
 Bury it in the ground??
 Burn it??
 Dump it in our oceans??
 Noooooooooooo!

-What we need to do is reduce our CONSUMPTION, stop buying more stuff and start recycling more, re-using stuff so that we are not producing vast and unmanageable amounts of WASTE.
-We must STOP throwing stuff away like single use plastics and things we don’t want or like anymore and recycle it – see value in used items.
-We must stop our linear way of thinking and think Circularity, like in Pixie Van Dimple’s rap 🙂 Think no more straight lines of taking, making, using up and chucking out, and moving towards a circular economy…where things are made to last and nothing is wasted!
-There – simples!
+What we need to do is reduce our CONSUMPTION, stop buying more and more random stuff, buy wisely and mindfully, re-using stuff so that we are not producing vast and unmanageable amounts of WASTE.
+We must STOP throwing stuff away like single use plastics and things we don’t want or like anymore and recycle it, give it to charity or sell it online – see value in used items.

 More of that next time…